KirillKalmutsky/DCS/readme.md

-# Homeworks for DCS coures
+# Homeworks for DCS course

 ## Homework 01